byuccl/ddr_rowhammer/beam-test/README.md

 Timestamps and commit tags of the software used to build the processor must be clearly documented.
 The requirements of this base SoC system are as follows:

-- Default VexRiscV system from Litex for the NexysVideo board
+* Default VexRiscV system from Litex for the NexysVideo board
-- Supports SD card configuration and booting
+* Supports SD card configuration and booting
-- UART for logging output
+* UART for logging output
-- DDR Controller as a peripheral (need to disable the cache: caching not needed here)
+* DDR Controller as a peripheral (need to disable the cache: caching not needed here)
-  - Ability to Read/restore internal DDR mode registers (with corresponding BIOS)
+  * Ability to Read/restore internal DDR mode registers (with corresponding BIOS)
-  - Ability to read/restore delay registers (with corresponding BIOS)
+  * Ability to read/restore delay registers (with corresponding BIOS)
+  * No ECC module on the DDR interface
-- Updated BIST module for custom BIST modes (with corresponding BIOS)
+* Updated BIST module for custom BIST modes (with corresponding BIOS)
-- BSCAN module for querying status/providing remote control
+* BSCAN module for querying status/providing remote control
-  - Read status of MMCM locked signal (to determine MMCM failure)
+  * Read status of MMCM locked signal (to determine MMCM failure)
-  - Provide a remote reset so we can try to restart without power cycling
+  * Provide a remote reset so we can try to restart without power cycling

-### Baseline Mitigated VexRiscv Bare Metal system
+### Baseline Mitigated VexRiscv Bare Metal system ("TMR")

 The following additions to the baseline system will be added for mitigation.